gaurish-saini/ecommerce-dashboard-react/README.md

 ## **Features**

+1. **Dark Mode Support**: Complete dark mode styling using Tailwind CSS.
+Click the Sun icon in the top navigation to toggle between light and dark mode.
-1. **Dynamic Order List**: A fully paginated, sortable, and filterable order list with status color codes.
-Click on the Orders card in the dashboard to view Order List.
+2. **Dynamic Order List**: A fully paginated, sortable, and filterable order list with status color codes.
+Click on the Orders card in the dashboard to view the Order List.
-2. **Left and Right Sidebar**: Toggleable left and right sidebars with smooth slide-in and out transitions.
-Click on the sidebars icons in the top navigation on either side to toggle.
+3. **Left and Right Sidebar**: Toggleable left and right sidebars with smooth slide-in and out transitions.
+Click on the sidebar icons in the top navigation on either side to toggle.
-3. **Search Functionality**:
+4. **Search Functionality**:
-   - Global search functionality with keyboard shortcuts (`Cmd + /` or `Ctrl + /`) to quickly search and navigate.
+   - Global search functionality with keyboard shortcuts (`Cmd + /` or `Ctrl + /`) to quickly search and up/down key arrows to navigate.
-4. **Breadcrumb Navigation**: A dynamic breadcrumb component that reflects the current route and provides a seamless user experience.
+5. **Breadcrumb Navigation**: A dynamic breadcrumb component that reflects the current route and provides a seamless user experience.
-5. **Sort and Filter**:
+6. **Sort and Filter**:
    - Sort functionality to organize the table by user or other parameters.
-   - Multi-select filter with interactive pills that allow removing applied filters.
+   - Multi-select filters with interactive pills that allow the removal of applied filters.
-6. **Custom Accordion Component**: Smooth accordion transitions for various page components.
+7. **Custom Accordion Component**: Smooth accordion transitions for various page components.
-7. **Dark Mode Support**: Complete dark mode styling using Tailwind CSS.
-Click on the Sun icon in the top navigation to toggle between light and dark mode.

 ---